scrabbletank/farhome-rules/rulesdoc.md

 #### Consecrate Ground
 *2nd Level*
 - **Casting Time:** 10 AP
-- **Range:** Self
+- **Range:** self
 - **Duration:** concentration, 10 minutes
-- **Damage Type:** Holy
+- **Damage Type:** holy

 Mark a 3x3 area centered on yourself, purifying the ground.
 Any undead or monstrosity attempting to enter the consecrated ground must make a Charisma save against your spellcasting.
-On fail they cannot willingly enter.
+On failure they cannot willingly enter.
 Any undead inside the consecrated ground takes 1 wound at the start of their turn.
 Allies inside the zone gain 1 proficiency on all saving throws.
 You may move normally, however leaving the area ends the spell.
 If the spell lasts for the full 10 minutes the area remains consecrated for 1 day.

 The area increases by 2 for every level cast above 2nd.